 Anesthesia Options for Labor

-An epidural is most often given while you sit up or lie curled up on your side.
-A needle holding a flexible tube (catheter) is placed into your lower back.
-The needle is removed and the anesthetic is supplied through the catheter as needed.
-Sometimes a pump is attached to the catheter.
-The pump gives you a constant level of anesthetic throughout labor and delivery.
-Since epidurals only partly affect muscle control, you should still be able to push during a vaginal birth.
+Epidural.
+This is most often given while you sit up or lie on your side.
+A needle with a flexible tube (catheter) is put in your lower back.
+The needle is then removed.
+The anesthetic is sent through the catheter.
+A pump may be attached.
+This gives you a constant level of anesthetic.
+An epidural often only partly affects muscle control.
+This means you should still be able to push for a vaginal birth.

-A spinal is most often given in one fast-acting dose right before delivery.
-You may be sitting up or lying down when it is injected.
-This may affect muscle control in your lower body.
+Spinal.
+This is most often given in one dose right before delivery.
+It acts fast.
+You may sit up or lie down when it is injected.
+It may affect muscle control in your lower body.
 This includes the ability to push.

 General anesthesia lets you sleep and keeps you free of pain during surgery.
 It may be used for a cesarean.
 It may be given as an injection.
 It may be given as an inhaled gas.
 Or it may be given as both.
 Delivery often occurs before the medication has reached the baby.